macieksk2/stock_ranking_tool/model documentation.md

 - Leadership Text Score - points awarded for matching the previously defined words defining strong management within earning call transcript;
 - Sentiment Score - additional points awarded for a difference between positive and negative sentyment within earnings call transcript measure by nltk packages Sentiment Analyzer;

+In the last step, similarly to Quantitative piece, the ranks are calculated to determine the order of stocks in qualitative terms.

 #### 3. External Ratings
 The framework integrates external expertise by parsing a provided PDF document.
-The `utils_parse_Cymcyk.py` script is specifically designed to extract analyst ratings from the PDF file.
-These ratings are then assigned to their respective tickers and used to generate a separate "External Rating Score."
+The `utils.py` script includes the function that is specifically designed to extract analyst ratings from the PDF file.
+These ratings are then assigned to their respective tickers and used to generate a separate "External Rating Score".
 If a ticker is not found in the PDF, it is assigned the lowest possible rating (-2).

 #### Final Ranking
 The final rank for each stock is an average of the ranks from the three components: Quantitative Rank, Qualitative Rank, and External Rating Rank.
 If external ratings are not used, the final rank is an average of only the Quantitative and Qualitative ranks.
 This approach provides a holistic, multi-faceted perspective for stock selection.